-Potential Payments Upon Termination of Employment or Change in Control

-The following table summarizes amounts that would be payable to each of our NEOs upon resignation by the NEO with "Good Reason" or by us without "Cause," or upon a termination following a "Change in Control" on January 29, 2022, the last day of our fiscal year end.
+Potential Payments Upon Termination of Employment or Change in Control on January 28, 2023, the last day of our fiscal year end.
 We do not have single-trigger payments upon a Change in Control.
-In the event of a termination by us for "Cause" or by reason of death or disability, or without "Good Reason" no amounts are paid other than base salary earned but not paid through the termination date:
+In the event of a termination by us for "Cause" or by reason of death or disability, or without "Good Reason," no amounts are paid other than base salary earned but not paid through the termination date: